yangcao77/odo-fork/docs/IDP-YAML.md

       # At least one entry must be specified: A volume is required for shared/standalone tasks
       - volumeName: idp-data-volume
         containerPath: /some/path/idp-data
         # Map a directory for the task to copy data to runtime, or for some other arbitrary purpose
+        subPath: some-path # Optional: If specified, the volume subpath will be mounted as specified.
+This give IDP writers the flexibility to use a single volume for all persistent data storage.

       env: # Optional key/value env var pairs, as above